 - Increases sentences for people convicted of repeat breaking-and-entering offenses; and

 - Provides substance use treatment, cognitive behavioral services, and other evidence-based programming to people on supervision who have the greatest need for treatment and are at the highest risk of reoffending.

 Between FY2011 and FY2019, probation revocations declined approximately 25 percent, admissions to prison declined 16 percent, and the state’s prison population dropped 12 percent.
 By 2015, the state closed 11 small prisons and reinvested savings in 175 additional probation and parole officers, expanded electronic monitoring, and cognitive behavioral interventions and substance use treatment for people with the greatest need for treatment and who are at the highest risk of reoffending.
-The state’s crime rate has fallen 26 percent since enactment of Justice Reinvestment legislation.
-North Carolina reports saving and averting more than $543 million in corrections costs.
+The state’s crime rate fell 30 percent between 2011 and 2019 due to various policy changes.
+North Carolina reports saving and averting $540 million in corrections costs.